 This is a 36 meter high statue of Guru Padamasambhava.
 The statue is located about 7 kms away from Namchi town in the opposite direction of Char Dham and on the way towards Ravangla.
 The place is called Tendong Hill.
-On a clear day the place offers excellent view of the surrounding mountains.
+On a clear day, the place offers an excellent view of the surrounding mountains.

 This monastery is located close to the Samdruptse statue, its a peaceful place where you can spend a few moments among the chants of the monks in a well maintained and preserved monastery.

 About 16 kms from Namchi town near the village of Sadam is the location of Tarey Bhir.
 It is a long ridge that spans east to west with a deep gorge on one side.
 The total length of the steep ridge is about a kilometre.
 The government here has constructed pedestrian footsteps which you can follow to take the long ridge walk.
 The views from the top is great with Kalimpong, Teesta Bazar, Rongpo, Tinchuley, Peshok, Ichey Gaon and many other tourist destinations visible from here.